-Most business challenges are driven by culture, which emerges from the social activity of people and can only be changed by understanding that activity.
-With this in mind, we help clients understand their audiences, predict market trends, define and build brands, manage their reputations, foster innovation, balance their people and their technology, and more.
+Most business challenges are driven by cultural change, which emerges from the social activity of people and can only be changed by understanding that activity.
+With this in mind, we help clients understand their audiences, predict market trends, define and build cultures and brands, connect with their consumers, manage change, foster workplace innovation, and more.

-Our clients are emerging SMBs that need help understanding and connecting with their stakeholders in order to achieve sustainable growth.
+In the past, our team members have worked with major, notable organizations across a number of industries.
+Now, we want to use our big brand skill set to help small companies and nonprofits get bigger.
+Our current clients are emerging organizations that need help understanding and connecting with their stakeholders in order to achieve sustainable growth.
 Our international client list includes technology companies, restaurant groups, national non-profits, and consumer packaged goods companies.
 Contact us to learn more about our past work and how we can apply our approach to your organization or industry.

-Remington is a diverse scholar and consultant whose experiences include brand strategy at an elite New York City corporate identity firm, marketing and communications at a multinational technology company, advertising in the restaurant industry, political communications, and digital media and web application design for dozens of SMBs.
+Remington is a diverse scholar and consultant who has worked with iconic nonprofits and Fortune 500s at one of New York's top brand strategy firms.
+He has also worked in marketing for a global technology company, political communications for statewide and local campaigns, and in digital strategy and web application design for dozens of SMEs.
 He holds graduate degrees from New York University and Loyola University Chicago, where his research focused on how myths and social systems influence economic behavior.
 He received his undergraduate degree from Marquette University.
-He sits on the board of three non-profits and is currently involved in a number of tech ventures.
+He currently sits on the board of three non-profits and is involved in a number of tech ventures.
 Remington is a basketball fanatic, and enjoys tannic red wine and big cities.
 Follow him on Twitter @RemTonar.

 Jacob is an accomplished marketing professional and market researcher whose experiences include founding and leading the marketing insights department at a midcap technology company, financial and technical instrument sales, business development, advertising, and real estate management and sales.
 He holds his undergraduate and graduate degrees from Marquette University, where he studied marketing and economics.
 His graduate studies focused on the application of economic theory and empirics to the practice of marketing research in traditional marketing and macroeconomic models, deriving decisions based on accounting and economic profit.
 Jacob enjoys golf and good conversation shared over a glass of well-aged scotch.
 Follow him on Twitter @JacobJasperson.